 - 1. Student clinical clearance documents (see clinical clearance section for a list of documents) are uploaded in myRecordtracker and remain up to date through the semester of clinical. - 2.
 A completed background check and drug testing through the required agency as appointed by the university. - 3.
 Registration in the didactic and clinical portion of the course. - 4.
-An up to date clinical contract or a contract in the final stages of processing. - 5.
-Approval from the course leader or DNP Chair.
+An up-to-date clinical contract Approval from the course leader or Graduate Coordinator.